-After a while chilli became ‘my meal’ that I would make for the rest of the family.
-I remember getting a bit annoyed if Mum would suggest she would be making it because even though I love my Mum’s cooking, I got very particular about how I would like things to be done.
-As well as being particular about how food is made and prepared; I have no shame in admitting I am a food snob.
+After a while Chilli Con Carne became ‘my meal’ that I would make for the rest of the family.
+I remember getting a bit annoyed if Mum would suggest she would make it because even though I love my Mum’s cooking, I got very particular about how I would like things to be done.
+As well as being particular about how food is made and prepared; I have no shame in admitting I am a bit of a food snob.
 To me food is something to enjoy so it has to be tasty and I believe good ingredients and cooking from scratch (where possible) are key factors.
-My friends at work love hearing of the little disputes I have with Rien because he has bought the wrong chicken or the ham has water added to it.
+My friends at work love hearing of the little disputes I have with Mr Curly because he has bought the wrong chicken or the ham has water added to it.
 In his defense I realise I am a little demanding and he does get it right most of the time.

 1 large onion, diced

 ½ tsp salt

 2 tbsp tomato puree

 ¼ tsp paprika